prof-rossetti/internet-technologies/notes/javascript/functions.md

 # Functions

-Like in other languages, JavaScript functions must first be defined before they can be invoked (or called).
+Functions allow us to define some logic that can be invoked or called many times.
+Functions must first be defined before they can be invoked.

-Define a function:
+Defining a function (just once):

 ```` js
 function doStuff(){